 An end-to-end business flow specific Performance Test Strategy that runs a sequence of these component level tests is still critical to test the overall response of the application, but testing components at the early stages (shift-left approach) can reduce the testing time and help in early detection of performance issues.

-To conclude, whether a company goes cloud, hybrid, or keeps its performance testing infrastructure in-house, the important thing is to make performance testing – from level-based testing focused on isolated components to full scale pre-release, regression testing – an essential part of the company’s automated QA testing process, within and beyond the Continuous Integration/Continuous Deployment pipeline.
+To conclude, whether a company goes cloud, hybrid, or keeps its performance automation testing infrastructure in-house, the important thing is to make performance testing – from level-based testing focused on isolated components to full scale pre-release, regression testing – an essential part of the company’s automated QA testing process, within and beyond the Continuous Integration/Continuous Deployment pipeline.